efthemiosprime/networking-ios/README.md

 # networking-ios
-Learning iOS Foundation Networking and using Alamofire + SwiftyJSON
+Learning iOS Networking and using Alamofire + SwiftyJSON